 - 1. In accordance with the expectations set out in the UK Quality Code For Higher Education and the University's Collaborative Provision Regulations and Procedures, all students registered for the University's awards have the ultimate right to complain to the University, irrespective of where they are studying.
 This right of complaint, however, is not absolute and is subject to the precise wording of the partnership agreement. - 2.
 The partner organisation, accordingly, should ensure that clear information and guidance with regard to formal complaints is made available to all students registered for the University's awards.
 This should include clear information about the sequence of processes involved and make clear the channels through which dissatisfied students can contact the University directly. - 3.
-Once the internal procedures of the partner organisation have been fully exhausted, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
-The complainant may request a review of the decision on the following grounds only: - That the procedures were not followed properly. - That the decision maker(s) reached an unreasonable decision. - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - That there is bias or reasonable perception of bias during the procedure. - 4.
-If a case is eligible for review, the Academic Standards Officer will refer the challenge to a member of Senate or the Senior Management Team who has no involvement with the partnership.
+Trainees who are undertaking placements at partner organisations and who wish to complain should contact their Personal Development Tutor and/or Programme (Area) Leader in the first instance, so that they can be directed as appropriate.
+A complaint direct to the University rather than to the placement provider will normally be appropriate. - 4.
+Once the internal procedures of the partner organisation have been fully exhausted, if invoked, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
+The complainant may request a review of the decision on the following grounds only: - That the procedures were not followed properly. - That the decision maker(s) reached an unreasonable decision. - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process. - That there is bias or reasonable perception of bias during the procedure.

+5. If a case is eligible for review, the Academic Standards Officer (or nominee) will refer the challenge to an appropriately qualified and experienced senior member of academic staff, from the roster of Student Casework practitioners approved by Senate, who has no involvement with the partnership.
 If the challenge is upheld, the case will be referred back to the partner organisation to be reheard under its own procedures.
-Otherwise, the University will not refer the case back to the partner organisation to be reheard and the Academic Standards Officer will advise the student accordingly.
+Otherwise, the University will not refer the case back to the partner organisation to be reheard and the Academic Standards Officer (or nominee) will advise the student accordingly.
 This will include advice with regard to a student's further right of complaint to the Office of the Independent Adjudicator (OIA) (as per Section 17.11 of this Framework).
-The review stage will normally be concluded within fifteen working days of the receipt of the request; if a delay is envisaged, the complainant will be notified in writing before the end of the fifteen working day period.
+The review stage will normally be concluded within fifteen working days of the receipt of the request.
+If a delay is envisaged, the complainant will be notified in writing before the end of the fifteen working day period.